chikuzen/TCannyMod/avisynth/README.txt

 Note:

-    TCannyMod requires appropriate memry alignments.
+    - TCannyMod requires appropriate memry alignments.
       Thus, if you want to crop the left side of your source clip before this filter, you have to set crop(align=true).

+    - TCannyMod_avx.dll is compiled with /arch:AVX.

 Requirements: